 Introduction

 Recent climate change, manifested through the temperature rise, has been proved the most intensive in high latitudes, especially in the Northern Hemisphere (IPCC, 2007, 2013).
 High latitudes are also characterized by the pronounced seasonality of solar energy supply and, as a result, seasonality of temperature, which governs the annual cycle of the phyto- and zooplankton production.
 Two main factors influencing marine ecosystems can be distinguished: the temperature fluctuations and the timing of seasonal warming/cooling.
 Thus, one can expect that the climate change influences not only absolute values of temperature and other registered environmental parameters but also timing of different events during seasonal cycle.
 Populations of planktonic organisms respond rather quickly to climatic fluctuations because of short life cycles.
 Besides that, many planktonic organisms inhabit the upper water layer of the Ocean, which is the most sensitive to the climatic fluctuations.
 Indeed, climatic changes in the Arctic affect planktonic organisms significantly (Richardson, 2008; Wassmann et al., 2011).
 Seasonal ice retreat occurs earlier in the Arctic, which causes respective shifts of the timing of phytoplankton bloom (Ji et al., 2012).
-Planktonic animals respond to long-term trends and year-to-year fluctuations of environmental parameters by temporal shifts of key events in their seasonal cycles (Mackas et al., 2012).
+Planktonic animals respond to long-term trends and year-to-year fluctuations of environmental parameters by temporal shifts of key events in their seasonal cycles (Edwards, Richardson, 2004; Mackas et al., 2012).
 For example, in the North Sea more than a half of studied species shifted their developmental season to an earlier time during period 1975–2006 (Greve et al., 2004; Mackas et al., 2012).
 An advance of Calanus glacialis development by about three weeks to an earlier time during period 1961–2010 was reported for the study area earlier (Usov et al., 2013).
 Large year-to-year fluctuations of Calanus finmarchicus CI abundance peak, spanning about 2 month (!), was detected in northern Norway (Mackas et al., 2012).
 Timing of appearance of warm-water Acartia tonsa in Narragansett Bay advanced by three weeks during warm period 1972–1990 (Borkman et al., 2018).
 The duration of A. tonsa presence in the water increased from 31 to 38 weeks.
-The switching of tendency in the dynamics of Neocalanus plumchrus biomass maximum timing in the North-East Pacific took place in the middle of 1970-ies from positive (movement towards late dates) to negative (Mackas et al., 1998).
-The advance of biomass maximum timing from 1975 to 2000 had reached almost three months.
-That is, the season of active development of N. plumchrus shifted for three months to an earlier time in the season.
+Timing of the biomass maximum of Neocalanus plumchrus in the North-East Pacific shifted in time according to the temperature in the upper mixed layer of the ocean: it was early by about 60 days in warm years than in cold ones (Mackas et al., 1998).
 Each species must be synchronized normally with its food, for successful reproduction and development (Post, Forchhammer, 2008).
 This is especially important in Arctic, where period of rich food is very short (Falk-Petersen et al., 2009; Ji et al., 2012).
 Temporal shifts in seasonal cycles of environmental parameters, zooplankton and trophic objects may lead to the trophic mismatch between consumers and their food, e.g. between zoo- and phytoplankton (Edwards and Richardson, 2004; Søreide et al., 2010; Atkinson et al., 2015), because rate of phenological changes at different trophic levels may differ (Thackeray, 2012).
 This may negatively affect zooplankton community, which inevitably translates to the next trophic level (Edwards, Richardson, 2004; Ji et al., 2012).
 Planktonic organisms are indispensable component of marine trophic webs, so, any changes in phyto- and zooplankton abundance or in the timing of phenological events in plankton may lead to the changes along the entire food chain and food web.
 This stresses the importance of observations of quantitative and phenological changes in plankton.